Fderosier/TechBlog/README.md

 **Installation**
 Install the necessary npm packages for this app by running npm install in your terminal.
 **Credits**
 For this project I referenced the UNH Bootcamp repository's 13.18 exercise when coding the hooks in the User model.
 I also referenced this challenge's README.md examples for seeding the Post and Comment models.
-I also perdiodically referenced the documentation from Bootstrap when creating cards as well as Modzilla's documentation on the difference between reload() and replace().
-LAstly, I would like to thank Lucky from AskBCS Learning Assitants who helped me troubleshoot an issue I was experiencing with some of my event handlers.
-With his help I learned that I had a conflict between the middleware function associated with my 'public' directory and some of my file paths.

 **Links**